DevCodeOne/pico-driver/README.md

 # TODO

 - Add concepts for all the different types
+- Id system needs to take configuration into consideration
 - Implement devices
 - Add I2CSettings type
 - Add possible input adapter, to support e.g. can bus in the future